ITGTOML/ITGTOML/README.md

 <sub>
  <br>
    Lawrence · 7teen · Genderfluid · Any pronouns <br>
-   C+H advocated/strongly encouraged · Strict no roleplaying · W2i preference if off-tab · <br>
+   C+H advocated/strongly encouraged · Strict no roleplaying · <br>
-  Free interaction if active · Usually spotted in Greek Mythology/Hazbin Hotel Area.<br>
+ W2i preference if off-tab · Free interaction if active. <br>
-  DNC and/or colour pick, inspo is okay if you ask directly, willing to help you out. <br>
+  DNC and/or colour pick, inspo is okay if you ask directly, <br> willing to help you out. <br>